-I still worked part-time but was paid for full-time.
-This resulted in an excessive amount of free time.
+I still worked part-time but was paid full-time.
+This resulted was an excessive amount of free time.
 It was an experiment in retirement.
-All before I quit during the Pandemic.
-This is what I learned.
+All before I quit during the pandemic.

 It Feels So Good!

-My short stint with retirement was quite enjoyable.
-After the mini panic attack, more on that later.
-It felt good to have an opportunity to think about, what do I want to do now?
-My life before this golden hour seemed to be inundated with a constantly growing to-do list: paint the sheds, laundry, just keep cleaning, and while you’re at it, cooking too.
+After a brush with a panic attack that is standard emotional response when a schedule goes from 100 to 25, it felt different and delightful to have an opportunity to think about what I want to do.
+My life before this golden hour seemed to be full of a growing to-do list: paint the sheds, laundry, just keep cleaning, and while you’re at it, cooking too.

-Lessons in the Less Fun
+Less Fun Lessons

 There are some things I am not a fan of.

 Having less structure and not socializing were at the top of that shortlist.
 I miss talking to real people, which was shocking for a self-proclaimed introvert.

 I also miss having purpose set at the start of the day.
 Before this golden era, I used to get excited about time off but now there was less excitement about nonworking time.